PEP 804 – An external dependency registry and name mapping mechanism

 Motivation

 Packages on PyPI often require build-time and runtime dependencies that are not present on PyPI.
 PEP 725 introduced metadata to express such dependencies.
-Using concrete external dependency metadata for a Python package requires mapping the given dependency identifiers to the specifiers used in other ecosystems, which would allow to:
+Using concrete external dependency metadata for a Python package requires mapping the given dependency identifiers to the specifiers used in other ecosystems, which would allow:

 - Enabling tools to automatically map external dependencies to packages in other packaging repositories/ecosystems,

-- Including the needed external dependencies with the package names used by the relevant system package manager on the user’s system in error messages emitted by Python package installers and build frontends, as well as allowing the user to query for those names directly to obtain install instructions.
+- Including the needed external dependencies with the package names used by the relevant system package manager on the user’s system in error messages emitted by Python package installers and build frontends, as well as allowing the user to obtain installation instructions for those packages.

 Packaging ecosystems like Linux distros, conda, Homebrew, Spack, and Nix need